Run an evaluation

 gcloud auth application-default login

 A login screen is displayed.
 After you sign in, your credentials are stored in the local credential file used by ADC.
-For more information about working with ADC in a local environment, see Local development environment.
+For more information, see Set up ADC for a local development environment.

 • If you're working in Colaboratory, run the following command in a Colab cell to authenticate: